MohamedOsoble/rockpaperscissors/README.md

 ![Rock,_Paper,_Scissors!664](https://user-images.githubusercontent.com/108898435/178105721-972aa97b-9ab9-4451-bfca-830aa8718a11.png) ![Rock,_Paper,_Scissors!665](https://user-images.githubusercontent.com/108898435/178105726-2568b143-7b6f-4af8-b9be-bfa083e17450.png)

 ## Installation
 Considering the simplicity of the game, there are no installation instructions.
-Simply copy/paste the code into a python 3 interpretor or download the executable file (depending on the version of the game)
+Simply copy/paste the code into a python 3 interpretor.
+Required modules to run the GUI version of the game is PySimpleGUI only.

 ## Usage
 ### Terminal Version: